 However, when someone betrays him, he must use every combat skill he possesses to keep himself and others alive as he battles a dangerous crime boss and a villainous crew.

-Suspense, intrigue and page-turning action make this book a gripping, unmissable read.
+Suspense, intrigue and page-turning action combine to make this book a gripping, unmissable read.

 An exciting read.
 I usually read to savour a book, but with this one, every time I wanted to slow down it got more exciting.
 In this British espionage series of an assassin/protector his role changes with every turn of the page.
 The mix of Chinese triads and British espionage makes for great entertainment which cost me a few hours of sleep.
 Good job.
 I’m reading the third book already. ― Richard Cowart